-- Full-Time Day Tuition Basically covers a portion of each student's college education.
-College support comes from endowment income and private gifts and grants to help defray the cost of the instructional program - General Fees General Fees cover such items as registration costs, health center, library, class dues, student government, athletic event tickets, concert series and post office services.
-GENERAL FEES ARE NOT REFUNDABLE. - Residence Halls Covers the cost of operating the residence halls plus resident supervision and other amenities.
-Resident hall damages are charged to students and student groups responsible for any damages. - Food Service A full-service meal program is required of all residence hall students and covers the cost of food, food preparation, cleaning, utilities, and operations of the dining facility. - Part-Time Day Student Tuition Students taking eleven (11) or fewer hours in the day program pay this credit hour rate for the number of credit hours requested. - Registration Fee Basically covers the cost of registration processing each semester for the student. - Advance Tuition Deposit At pre-registration each semester, students returning for the next semester are required to pay an advance tuition deposit.
-IT IS NON-REFUNDABLE.
+- Full-Time Day Tuition Basically covers each student's college education costs. - Residence Halls Covers the cost of operating the residence halls plus resident supervision and other amenities.
+Resident hall damages are charged to students and student groups responsible for any damages. - Food Service A full-service meal program is required of all residence hall students and covers the cost of food, food preparation, cleaning, utilities, and operations of the dining facility. - Part-Time Day Student Tuition Students taking eleven (11) or fewer hours in the day program pay this credit hour rate for the number of credit hours requested. - Advance Tuition Deposit At registration each semester, students returning for the next semester are required to pay an advance tuition deposit.
+IT IS NON-REFUNDABLE AFTER MAY 1.
 The advance deposit is applied toward tuition in the next semester when the student enrolls and remains in college at least three (3) weeks. - Advance Residence Hall Deposit Provides for a reservation of a residence hall space for the ensuing semester.
-IT IS NON-REFUNDABLE. - Field Project Fee There are unique expenses incurred in this program offering and this nominal cost is intended to offset a portion of the expenses. - Late Payment Charge Catawba College is a not-for-profit entity and as such incurs expenses for borrowing funds as a result of late student payments.
-Also, there are extra work requirements in reminders and the like when a late payment occurs. - Graduation Fees Covers the cost of cap, gown and diploma, plus all costs associated with conferring of degrees each graduation.

-- Tuition Overload Faculty teaching loads and teaching costs are set to provide high quality small class instruction to students taking between twelve and eighteen semester hours.
+IT IS NON-REFUNDABLE. - Graduation Fees No fees charged, but order caps and gowns through college bookstore at current costs. - Tuition Overload Faculty teaching loads and teaching costs are set to provide high quality small class instruction to students taking between twelve and eighteen semester hours.
 Such a normal load will result in a student graduating in four years with satisfactory academic progress.
-The extra tuition charge is intended to cover the costs connected with the additional hours (19th hour and so on) taken by a student. - Audit Fee With the permission of the faculty member, students may prefer to audit a course in which they have some interest.
-No credit is granted for such course work towards graduation requirements and there is limited class participation dependent upon the specific course. - Bad Check Fee Students and/or parents who write checks to Catawba College which are returned from our bank for insufficient funds are charged a bad check fee to cover the additional expenses incurred for handling and processing such items.
-(See check cashing policy). - Teacher Certification Evaluation Fee A charge for the certification evaluation for prospective teachers which covers the costs associated with such an evaluation. - Private Residence Hall Room There are several residence halls that have a limited number of private rooms.
+The extra tuition charge is intended to cover the costs connected with the additional hours (19th hour and so on) taken by a student - Audit Fee With the permission of the faculty member, students may prefer to audit a course in which they have some interest.
+No credit is granted for such course work towards graduation requirements and there is limited class participation dependent upon the specific course. - Returned Check Fee Students and/or parents who write checks to Catawba College which are returned from our bank for insufficient funds are charged a bad check fee to cover the bank processing charges.
+(See check cashing policy). - Private Residence Hall Room There are several residence halls that have a limited number of private rooms.
 This extra charge is assessed to students who desire the privacy of such a room. - Admission Application Fee Each new student who applies to Catawba College must send the application fee which is non-refundable and covers the basic costs associated with processing each student's application for admission. - Credit by Examination Certain course credits, upon permission of Catawba College, may be granted to students who wish to test their proficiency.
 The costs associated with this program are intended to cover the special examination preparation, administering the exam, and grading and review by the specific academic department of the completed examination.